laurent22/joplin/readme/apps/teams.md

 ## Terminology

 - The **team admin account** is main account for a team.
 This account is only for managing users and billing.
+You cannot synchronise data with it.
 - **Member account**s are added to a team by the **team admin** account.
 These accounts can sync data and collaborate with other member accounts on the same team.

 ## Setting up your team